Close Menu

 CAUSES OF ANAL CANCER

 The main cause of anal cancer is infection with a virus called human papillomavirus (HPV).
 HPV is a common sexually transmitted infection.
-It occurs along with various types of cancer, including cervical, anal, and genital cancers.
+It occurs along with various types of cancer, including anal, cervical, and genital cancers.

 SYMPTOMS OF ANAL CANCER